Po33ski/similarity_service/lab_rag/README.md

 ### Problem: "CUDA capability sm_120 is not compatible"

-**Solution:** This is normal for RTX 5070 Ti.
+**Solution:** This is normal for RTX 50.. .
 Code automatically uses CPU.
 If you want to force GPU (after updating PyTorch), change in class:
 ```python
 DEVICE = "cuda"  # Instead of "cpu"